Average price of end of tenancy cleaningGet a free quote now

 - Enjoy the convenience - don’t worry about travelling back-and-forth between your old and new house

 It all comes down to having one less thing to worry about when moving to a new house.
-When you’ve got so much on your plate, it’s often worth getting someone to help you clean your rental property at the end of your lease.
+When you’ve got so much on your plate, it’s often worth getting someone to help you clean your rental property at the end of your tenancy.

 When you book a bond cleaner, a standard clean will usually take around 4-6 hours (depending on the size of your home and the number of cleaners attending) and include the following services: